Albertville Fire Department

-To minimize loss of life and property from fire, natural disaster, and life threatening situations in the cities of Albertville and Otsego, MN.
-To perform these services in an efficient manner by maintaining effective fire prevention, emergency response, fire suppression, training, life safety and accountability…
+“The mission of the Albertville Fire Department is to minimize the loss of life and property from fire, natural disaster, and hazardous material incidents; and to save lives by providing emergency services in life threatening situations in the Cities of Albertville and Otsego; and to perform these services in a safe and efficient manner by maintaining effective emergency response, life safety principles, fire suppression initiatives, and fire prevention training.”

 Wright County Child Passenger Safety – Information on child passenger safety checks, proper use and installation, and laws.